KickItLikeShika/cracking-kaggle-competitions/README.md

 # Cracking Kaggle competitions

-- This repo contains lots of Exploratory Data Analysis(EDA), Feature Generating, and making Machine Learning Models for kaggle competition submissions.
+- This repo contains lots of Data Cleaning.
+Exploratory Data Analysis(EDA), Feature Generation, and Modelling techniques for kaggle competition submissions.
 - Each competition has its own approach to solve it to get the best results.